By Russell Pedley, Director and Co-founder, Assael Architecture

 As the coronavirus pandemic shows tentative signs of reaching its peak, we’re all starting to wonder what the brave new world we’ll enter into post-lockdown will look like.

 The forecasts so far are stark.
 The International Monetary Fund has predicted that the global economy will contract by 3% in 2020, deeming it ‘very likely’ that we’ll experience the worst recession since the Great Depression.

-Some have already withdrawn products aimed at buyers with smaller deposits temporarily during lockdown.
+Some have already withdrawn products aimed at first-time buyers with smaller deposits temporarily during lockdown.
 When we do enter recession – and at this point it’s surely a question of ‘when’ rather than ‘if’ – lenders could well seek to revise their upper loan-to-value limits on a more permanent basis.

-Younger buyers often have the smallest deposits proportionally, so this means that many of those saving up to buy their first home may sadly come across a few extra bumps in the road.
+Younger first-time buyers often have the smallest deposits proportionally, so this means that many of those saving up to buy their first home may sadly come across a few extra bumps in the road.

 While they wait to build up their savings, or for the economic situation to improve, most will remain in the rental market.
 The Build to Rent sector is poised to take real advantage of this, providing quality homes with secure tenancies to those who need them.